 Sadly, only about 20% of homeowners feel up to the challenge of selling their own houses.
 Real estate agents may tell you that this is because of a lack of knowledge or expertise.
 The sobering reality is that some realtors want you to stay uninformed and do not want you to learn how you can very quickly sell your own house.
 They know it indeed is something homeowners can do, and they don’t necessarily want you to educate yourself about how to sell your own home.

 Some of the advantages when you set out to sell your own house are as follows:

 - You pay no brokerage fees.
 Getting to keep all the proceeds is a huge incentive and benefit when you sell your own house.

 - You are the head honcho in charge of the transaction.
 You do not have to bow down to a real estate agent while he or she dictates the terms of sale to you.
 It’s a great feeling to know you are in charge and get to call the shots when you sell your own house.

 - You can show your home more frequently and at a time when you are most comfortable and ready to show it.
-Agents love to schedule the showing of your home when they fell like it, based on their convenience and not yours.
+Agents love to schedule the showing of your home when they feel like it, based on their convenience and not yours.
 They tell you to be available all the time and yet still dictate to you when they will show your house to a potential buyer.
-When you sell your own house, you get to decide when you would prefer to show your house instead of having a realtor dictate your schedule and availability.
+When you sell your own house, you get to decide when you would prefer to show your property instead of having a realtor dictate your schedule and availability.

 - No one is going to work harder for you than you will work for yourself – especially given the fact that when you sell your own house, you are keeping 100% of the fee and not handing a portion of it over to an agent.